-SOMO Village is arguably one of the ‘greenest’ mixed use developments in the country; the billion-dollar property, owned and operated by Codding Enterprises, is a sprawling, 600,000 square-foot mixed-use campus—a diverse mix of energy-intensive properties that include a food processing facility, restaurants, and apartment buildings—consumes about 9 megawatt hours (MWh) of energy annually.
+SOMO Village is arguably one of the ‘greenest’ mixed use developments in the country.
+For the billion-dollar property is owned and operated by Codding Enterprises.
+It’s a sprawling, 600,000 square-foot mixed-use campus.
+Also a diverse mix of energy-intensive properties.
+Those that include a food processing facility.
+In addition. restaurants and apartment buildings.
+As well, it consumes about 9 megawatt hours (MWh) of energy annually.

-SOMO Village (SOMO) is a mixed-use development that provides power to over 600,000 square feet of commercial space and eventually to 1,500 residential homes.
-The billion-dollar redevelopment focuses on combining nature, comfort and innovation and provides its residents with a modern, sustainable way of life.
-Its mixed-use campus—a diverse mix of uses that include food processing, manufacturing, commercial IT space, event center, restaurant, and eventually residential —consumes about 9 megawatt hours (MWh) of energy annually.
-The tenants share in all of the energy resources utilized by SOMO Village.
+In addition, SOMO Village (SOMO) is a mixed-use development that provides power to over 600,000 square feet of commercial space.
+Moreover and eventually to 1,500 residential homes.
+The billion-dollar redevelopment focuses on combining nature, comfort and innovation.
+As well, it provides its residents with a modern, sustainable way of life.
+It’s also mixed-use campus.
+It’s a diverse mix of uses.
+Those that include food processing, manufacturing, commercial IT space.
+Also it’s an event center, restaurant and eventually residential.
+For it consumes about 9 megawatt hours (MWh) of energy annually.
+Moreover, tenants share in all of the energy resources utilized by SOMO Village.

-As part of the One Planet Living Program, SOMO Village created a detailed Sustainability Action Plan based on 10 sustainability and cultural principles and chose REC Solar to add approximately 2 megawatts (MWs) to its existing solar installation – furthering the development’s Leadership in Energy and Environmental Design – Neighborhood Design (LEED-ND) Platinum project plans.
+As part of the One Planet Living Program, SOMO Village created a detailed Sustainability Action Plan.
+For it’s based on 10 sustainability and cultural principles and chose REC Solar to add approximately 2 megawatts (MWs) to its existing solar installation.
+Thereby furthering the development’s Leadership in Energy and Environmental Design – Neighborhood Design (LEED-ND) Platinum project plans.

-REC Solar kept the additional development current with building codes and fluctuating California net metering and interconnect rules while maximizing available solar rebate programs to provide a solar solution that delivers 35 percent bill savings on the facility’s large meter and 90 percent bill savings offset on its smaller meter.
-The final combined systems will save approximately $680,000 per year – a 30-year cumulative savings of over $20 million!
+REC Solar kept the additional development current.
+That’s with building codes and fluctuating California net metering.
+Moreover, interconnect rules.
+All the while maximizing available solar rebate programs to provide a solar solution.
+One that delivers 35 percent bill savings on the facility’s large meter and 90 percent bill savings.
+All to offset on its smaller meter.
+The final combined systems will save approximately $680,000 per year.
+That’s a 30-year cumulative savings of over $20 million!